 The London Irish were to participate in a major attack by 4th Army and their task was to seize the high ground at Bois de Fourneaux, better known as High Wood, which already had an evil reputation.
-On the verge of being captured by the 7th Division on July 14th, it had remained in enemy hands despite repeated attacks.
+On the verge of being captured by the 7th Division on 14th July, it had remained in enemy hands despite repeated attacks.
 The Wood was the key to the German defence system and division after division had been thrown back with heavy casualties over the previous two months.
 Small advances had taken the British line into the southern edge of High Wood, but the task facing the London Irish was the most severe so far.
 Great hopes were attached to the use of tanks but the two preceding the assault of the battalion failed, one being stuck in the front line, and the other unable to make progress over the battered tree stumps.
 Because the initial artillery fire plan was limited so as to prevent damage to the tanks, it was completely inadequate serving only to signal the London Irish attack.
 German machine guns were able to pour an intense fire into the first attacking wave and many were killed.
 An attempt to outflank the enemy was more successful as more battalions moved up and became involved in the fighting.
 Artillery and trench mortar was requested on specific targets and by the afternoon the whole of High Wood was in our hands.
 The operation had been very costly to the London Irish.
 The battalion’s casualties at the end of the day totalled 223 all ranks.
 Major Trinder and five other officers with 68 other ranks were killed.
 The London Irish were relieved two days later, on 17th September, but late on the same day were ordered back into the line, to be finally relieved on the 20th, dog tired and plastered from head to foot in mud.
-The High Wood attack on the 15th September reduced the magnificent 141st Brigade of highly trained troops to the strength of one good battalion.
+The High Wood attack on 15th September reduced the magnificent 141st Brigade of highly trained troops to the strength of one good battalion.
 The failure of the tanks was a most unfortunate feature.

 The Irish were back in the line on 29th September in preparation for an attack on the enemy held Flers line, another part of the German defence system stemming from High Wood.
 For this assault, Major Mahon, commanding the battalion had asked to dispense with artillery support and the London Irish advancing in relative silence took the enemy by surprise.
-The battalion then advanced again and without much difficulty over ran the village of Eaucourt l’Addaye.
+The battalion then advanced again and without much difficulty over ran the village of Eaucourt l’Abbaye.

 FROM THE OFFICIAL HISTORY.